Guide to Trekking Mount Kilimanjaro in Tanzania

 For a memorable Kilimanjaro trekking experience, one should book this adventure in Tanzania with a reliable local tour operator.
 The Tour agent will advise on the requirements to hike the mountains and also organise different travel amenities on your behalf.
 Some of the requirements are visa acquisition, hiking permit, hotel booking, ground transport arrangement, pack list items of hiking and the dos and don’ts of hiking Kilimanjaro.

 After the organisation of the hiking safari, the next thing will be travelling to Northern Tanzania where Kilimanjaro Mountain is found.

 Tanzania has three international airports to start your trip, namely; Kilimanjaro, Dar es Salaam and Zanzibar airports.
-Kilimanjaro Airport is the most ideal to use for your hiking trip since it’s the nearest to the mountain.
+Kilimanjaro Airport is the ideal to use for your hiking trip since it’s the nearest to the mountain.
 It only takes 50 kilometres from the airport to the park headquarters of Kilimanjaro.
-Travellers can also opt to use Jomo Kenyatta Airport in Nairobi Kenya and the distance between Nairobi and Kilimanjaro is about 206kms, approximately 6hours of road driving.
+Travellers can also opt to use Jomo Kenyatta Airport in Nairobi Kenya and the distance between Nairobi and Kilimanjaro is about 206 km, approximately 6 hours of road driving.
 However, the travellers undergo a cross-border process while entering Tanzania from Kenya where other visa fees are charged.